ferdunt/CodeWars/7 kyu/Square Every Digit/README.md

-# CodeWars - Solution => 7 kyu
+# SQUARE EVERY DIGIT - 7kyu

-Solutions using Javascript :rage:
+👨🏻‍💻 Solutions using Javascript 👨🏻‍💻

-❤
+## Description

+In this kata, you are asked to square every digit of a number and concatenate them.

+## Input

+// => 9119 (Integer)

 ## Links